-What is our motivation, how we see the past and the present of the digital workspace, and why we encourage you to (re)start fresh with PrivMX - here’s the first part of our introductory blog post series.
+What is our motivation?
+What’s our take on the past and the present of digital work tools?
+Why do we keep encouraging you to start fresh with PrivMX?
+Here’s the first part of our introductory series.

-If you don’t want to miss new posts, consider following us on social media. ⬇ Thanks!
+If you don’t want to miss out on our new updates and articles, consider following us on social media. ⬇ Thanks!

 What are the key ingedients in our recipe for a digital collaboration workspace?
 It’s been a real achievement to describe it in a single blog post, so don’t miss it. :)